kumar303/sound-control/README.md

 * Click 'Load unpacked extension...'
 * Select the `sound-control/extension` folder

-Anytime you edit the source code it will automatically reload in Firefox and / or Chrome.
+Anytime you edit the source code it will automatically reload in Firefox.
+You may have to press command-R to reload it in Chrome depending on what you changed.

 ## Icons